 For previous NoMachine versions, please refer to: https://www.nomachine.com/AR11K00737.

 It's possible to configure NoMachine to use the VirtualGL libraries (included in the server and node packages) and therefore activate support for HW accelerated OpenGL applications.
-This allows OpenGL applications, namely 3D applications, to use server side graphics hardware.
+This allows OpenGL applications, namely 3D applications, to use server side graphics hardware (GPU) installed on the application server.

 This configuration doesn't depend on the encoding method (e.g. HW or SW H.264 encoding) in use.